Axion: Strong CP problem

-As shown by Gerard 't Hooft, strong interactions of the Standard Model, QCD, possess a non-trivial vacuum structure (Note: This non-trivial vacuum structure solves a problem associated to the U(1) axial symmetry of QCD) that in principle permits violation of the combined symmetries of charge conjugation and parity, collectively known as CP.
+As shown by Gerard 't Hooft, strong interactions of the Standard Model, QCD, possess a non-trivial vacuum structure (Note: This non-trivial vacuum structure solves a problem associated to the U(1) axial symmetry of QCD.) that in principle permits violation of the combined symmetries of charge conjugation and parity, collectively known as CP.
 Together with effects generated by weak interactions, the effective periodic strong CP-violating term, Θ̅, appears as a Standard Model input – its value is not predicted by the theory, but must be measured.
 However, large CP-violating interactions originating from QCD would induce a large electric dipole moment (EDM) for the neutron.
-Experimental constraints on the unobserved EDM implies CP violation from QCD must be extremely tiny and thus Θ̅ must itself be extremely small.
+Experimental constraints on the EDM implies that CP violation from QCD must be extremely tiny and thus Θ̅ must itself be extremely small.
 Since Θ̅ could have any value between 0 and 2π, this presents a "naturalness" problem for the Standard Model.
 Why should this parameter find itself so close to zero?
 (Or, why should QCD find itself CP-preserving?)
 This question constitutes what is known as the strong CP problem.
 (Note: One simple solution to the strong CP problem exists: If at least one of the quarks of the Standard Model is massless, CP-violation becomes unobservable.
 However, empirical evidence strongly suggests that none of the quarks are massless.
-Consequently, particle theorists sought other resolutions to the problem of inexplicably conserved CP.)
+Consequently, particle theorists sought other resolutions to the problem of unexplained conserved CP.)